JamesKBowler/fxcollect/README.md

 The purpose of this software is to fully automate the simultaneous collection of historical and live financial data from FXCM, then store these data in a database ready for backtesting or live execution.

 ### Setup
-I use an ESXi server for all my virtual machines, however this will run on any hypervisor and most hardware.
+The development has been carried out on an ESXi server, however this will run on any hypervisor and most hardware.

 Specification:
    2x CPUs